hyunjuk1/hyunjuk1.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Fellow at the Department of Biomedical Engineering of Johns Hopkins University (advisor: [Alexis Battle](https://battlelab.jhu.edu/)).
-I obtained my PhD in biostatistics from Johns Hopkins University in 2020 (advisor:[Nilanjan Chatterjee](https://nilanjanchatterjee.org/)).
+I obtained my PhD in biostatistics from Johns Hopkins University in 2020 (advisor: [Nilanjan Chatterjee](https://nilanjanchatterjee.org/)).

 My research focuses on developing statistical and machine learning methods for large-scale genetic and genomic studies.
 Areas of interest include statistical genetics, Mendelian randomization, single-cell genomics and bioinformatics.